The Health Informatics Service (THIS) Logo

 Paul Glover:

 “You’d like to think it wouldn’t happen, but there is a threat that comes from inside an organisation.
 NHS staff have access to some critical information.
-Someone could sell data or leak it to the internet."
+Someone could sell data or leak it to the internet.

-“Hackers can manipulate people to either gain access to information or manipulate an individual into doing things they wouldn’t normally do.
+“But it could happen unwittingly.
+Social engineering is another big risk.
+Hackers can manipulate people to either gain access to information or manipulate an individual into doing things they wouldn’t normally do.
 So, that could be ringing up a GP site and pretending to be from IT support to gain access to the system, or to gain information.
-It could be an e-mail trying to steal credentials or trying to get the recipient to open a weaponized document."
+It could be an e-mail trying to steal credentials or trying to get the recipient to open a weaponized document.

 “Staff can be the biggest weakness in an organisation because they don’t have the training on what to look out for, or to understand what the threats are.
 It could be as simple as spotting spam emails.
 If you receive an e-mail and don't know the sender, don’t click on any links.
 Don't open any attachments, it's that kind of mentality you need to adopt.”

+All NHS trusts and healthcare organisations receive advice and alerts from the NCSC and NHS Digital’s Data Security Centre to keep clinical and patient data safe by flagging up when vulnerabilities have been detected.
+NHS mandatory training includes cyber security too.
 In addition, THIS’ award-winning Information Governance service – an enabling service to ensure data is handled safely and stored securely - provides consultancy, training and learning products to help its healthcare clients handle personal and corporate data legally, securely and efficiently.

 THIS holds ISEB qualifications in data protection, information security, risk management and freedom of information.
 It can ensure compliance with UK General Data Protection Regulations (GDPR) and the Data Protection Act 2018 through its Data Protection Officer service.
+All services are externally certified to Information Security Management System standards ISO 27001, which specifies the requirements for establishing, implementing, maintaining and continually improving an information security management system within the context of an organisation.
+It also includes requirements for the assessment and treatment of information security risks tailored to the needs of the organisation.

 Here are some of the other key principles you need to be aware of to help keep data safe:

-The Data Protection Act contains a set of principles that organisations, government and businesses must adhere to in order to keep someone’s data accurate, safe, secure and lawful.
+General Data Protection Regulations (GDPR) - the Data Protection Act contains a set of principles that organisations, government and businesses must adhere to in order to keep someone’s data accurate, safe, secure and lawful.

 The principles ensure data is: